 Click on ‘Create References’ at the bottom right of the dialog to start creating the Order Export references.

-4. The drawings will get loaded automatically into CET Designer and a progress bar will appear at the bottom of the drawing view.
+4. The drawings will get loaded automatically into CET and a progress bar will appear at the bottom of the drawing view.

 A message dialog will then appear to indicate that the references has been created successfully.